antoniofull/thexpatmagazine.com/src/pages/blog/2018-02-19-15-jobs-that-will-make-you-travel-the-world.md

 #### **Volunteering.**

-There are a lot of organisations taking care of different topics and would love to have your support, one is GrassrootsVolunteering.org This usually won&#8217;t give you a pay, but it will save you money as room and board are usually offered.
+There are a lot of organisations taking care of different topics and would love to have your support, one is GrassrootsVolunteering.org This usually won't give you a pay, but it will save you money as room and board are usually offered.
 You just have to google your cause and location.

 #### **Aupair.**